-Beginning in a pine forest, this hike takes in a variegated shades of landscape, including bogs and low-lying vegetation, and offers peak views from the summit of Surløytenuten, itself 1,096m above sea level.
+Beginning in a pine forest, this hike takes in variegated shades of landscape, including bogs and low-lying vegetation, and offers peak views from the summit of Surløytenuten, itself 1,096m above sea level.

-Hiking this route in summer, specifically August, not only means warm weather and beautiful blue skies, it also means being able to pick cloudberries as you amble through nature.
+Hiking this route in summer, specifically August, not only means warm weather and beautiful blue skies, but it also means being able to pick cloudberries as you amble through nature.

 Central Norway | As long as you want (from 2 hours)

 This area of Central Norway encompasses highlands that are part of the Dovrefjell mountain range, a wild region that offers hiking in Norway that you can tailor to your own abilities and itineraries.

 You’re equally at liberty to walk for 2 hours as you are for a few days, using the mountain huts established throughout the area as accommodation.
 The huts are bare, spartan shelters, but certainly better than spending the night outside.

 But arguably more famous than hiking in this mountainous scrubland are the musk oxen that inhabit the area.
 A trip to the 1,693 meter-square Dovrefjell–Sunndalsfjella National Park offers DIY musk-oxen-spotting and as such is a huge draw to the region.